janikvonrotz/ok-chatbot/readme.md

 # ok Chatbot

 Chatbot for a swiss retailer that delivers deals to customer.
-Backend service for this bot: https://github.com/janikvonrotz/apometact
+Backend service for this chatbot: https://github.com/janikvonrotz/apometact

 ![](/readme/screenshot.png)